flo1t/selfhosted/hosts/srv01/docker/jellyfin/README.md

     - State timeline with streamed files per user: setup-files\grafana-visualization-streams-per-user.json
     - Network throughput: setup-files\grafana-visualization-streams-per-user.json

-#### Kill simultaneous streams
+### Stop simultaneous streams
-I made a script (setup-files\kill-jeyllfin-sessions.py), to stop simultaneous streams and notify the user about it.
+I made a script (setup-files\stop-jeyllfin-sessions.py), to stop simultaneous streams and notify the user about it.
 The script is run via scheduled Gitea Action.

 ### ToDo
-- Describe which variables to replace in .env file
 - Implement Authentik for Jellyserr
-- Insert Traefik README.md
-- Insert Crowdsec README.md
-- Insert Grafana README.md
-- Move Grafana dashboards to Grafana folder
+- Move Grafana dashboards to Grafana folder as soon as Grafana is published